tfry-coder/FinTech-Case-Study---UWM/UWM case study.md

 * UWM was incorporated in 1986

-* Jeff Ishbia is the founder of UWM and his son Matt is the CEO
+* Jeff Ishbia is the founder of UWM and his son Mat is the CEO

 * UWM started out with three divisions.
 United Wholesale Mortgage (wholesale), Shore Mortgage (direct to consumer lending), and Capital Mortgage Funding (mortgage lender.)

-* UWM is self-funded by Matt Ishbia's father Jeff Ishbia.
+* UWM is self-funded by Mat Ishbia's father Jeff Ishbia.
 Most recently UMM agreed to be taken public via SPAC (special purpose acquisition company Gores Holdings IV) in September 2020, valuing UWM at 16.1 billion.
-Matt, Jeff, and his brother will own 94% of UWM post IPO with Matt owning 75%.
-Matt will be worth 11.4 billion from the IPO becoming an instant billionaire.
+Mat, Jeff, and his brother will own 94% of UWM post IPO with Mat owning 75%.
+Mat will be worth 11.4 billion from the IPO becoming an instant billionaire.
 It will be listed on the NASDAQ as UWMC.

 ## Business Activities